-- i.
-Application should be made in triplicate on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - ii.
-Plans should be discussed with the Chair of the department at least two weeks prior to submission of application. - iii.
-In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, and plans for publication or exhibition.
+- Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - Plans should be discussed with the Chair of the department at least two weeks prior to submission of application. - iii.
+In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, and plans for publication or exhibition. - iv.
+For full-year sabbatical leaves, applications must be received by the Dean of the Faculty/Vice President for Academic Affairs no later than October 15 of the academic year preceding the desired leave.
+For one-semester sabbatical leaves, applications must be received by January 15 of the academic year preceding the desired leave.
+The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit one copy to the Chair of the Faculty Development Committee.